Export a list of .NET objects to Excel

 • Gérald Barré

-Exporting a list of data as a list of customers to Excel is a fairly common need in business.
-Since the .NET framework does not provide anything at this level, I decided to create a library to answer this need: ExportTable.
+Exporting data collections, such as customer lists, to Excel is a common business need.
+Since the .NET framework does not provide built-in support for this, I created a library to fill that gap: ExportTable.

-To generate an XLSX file (Excel 2007+) it is recommended to use the Open XML SDK.
-I will not teach you how to use this SDK, Microsoft has already done all the work with its tool "Open XML SDK Productivity Tool" (included in the SDK).
-Just open a file in Open XML format to get the code to generate it:
+To generate an XLSX file (Excel 2007+), it is recommended to use the Open XML SDK.
+Rather than covering the SDK in depth here, Microsoft provides a useful tool called "Open XML SDK Productivity Tool" (included in the SDK).
+Simply open any Open XML file with it to get the corresponding generation code:

-I will show you the different possibilities offered by the library.
-Take the following class:
+Here are the different features offered by the library.
+Consider the following class:

 C#